 The Lir is the National Academy of Dramatic Art at Trinity College Dublin.
 Its aim is to train young actors, designers, directors, playwrights, stage managers and theatre technicians to the highest international standards for careers in the theatre and allied professions.
 The Lir opened its doors in 2011 and we now deliver six full-time programmes: the Foundation Diploma in Acting and Theatre, Bachelor in Acting (Hons), MFA Playwriting, MFA Stage Design, MFA Theatre Directing and the realigned Bachelor in Stage Management and Technical Theatre (Hons) which was rolled out as a three-year degree programme for the first time last year.
 Alongside which we also offer a host of short courses and other activities and events throughout the year.
-In 2018/19 we welcome a student body of 121 students from all over the world.
+This year we again welcome students from all over the world.

 The SMTT (stage management and technical theatre) course is unique in Ireland and is resourced with performance spaces, workshops and a huge investment in technical equipment.

-You are a Lir SMTT student and you are now surrounded by professionals who have spent years working in the industry, and students who will be your friends and most likely your colleagues in your future career in theatre and the world of entertainment.
-You time in the Lir will be busy and challenging as we help to prepare you for the paths you may walk as a professional.
+You are a Lir SMTT student and you are now surrounded by professionals who have spent years working in the industry, and students who will be your friends and colleagues in your future career in theatre and the world of entertainment.
+Your time in the Lir will be busy and challenging as we help to prepare you for the paths you may walk as a professional.

-This year the Lir will produce 6 plays with professional directors and designers, 4 plays with the MFA Directing and design students, one Opera in co-production with the Royal Irish Academy of Music and two short films with professional Directors and Directors of Photography, as well as numerous other projects.
+This year the Lir will produce 6 plays with professional directors and designers, 4 plays with the MFA Directing and design students, and two short films with professional Directors and Directors of Photography as well as a number of internal projects.
+This year will combine both students and industry professionals on crew.